dome9/cloud-bots/README_GUARDDUTY.md

 ## Testing

-Testing with Guard Duty can be a pain.
+Testing with GuardDuty can be a pain.
 There are two ways you can test this to make sure it's working.

 ### Generate Sample Events

-In AWS, go to the Guard Duty console > Settings and click on "Generate Sample Findings".
+In AWS, go to the GuardDuty console > Settings and click on "Generate Sample Findings".
 This will create some sample findings that will trigger the lambda function.
 You will get emails with this line:
-"Guard Duty sample event found.
+"GuardDuty sample event found.
 Instance ID from the finding is i-99999999.
 Skipping"

 If you don't get an email, then start troubleshooting, but give CloudWatch ~10 minutes to catch the events and send it to lambda.
 It's usually a quick(ish) process but not always.

 ### Generate Real Events

-AWS has a project up on their GitHub page that can be used to generate Guard Duty findings:
+AWS has a project up on their GitHub page that can be used to generate GuardDuty findings:
 https://github.com/awslabs/amazon-guardduty-tester

 It takes ~10 minutes to create the CloudFormation stack for this and then another 5 or so to log in and generate the findings.
 This is the best way to be sure that the events will trigger and auto-remediate though.